ThonyPrice/deepl_project/presentation/manuscript.md

 More specifically:
 1. We preprocessed the pictures by subtracting the feature-wise mean of the dataset from each datapoint
-2. Added a L2 regularization at the end of each convolutional stack, which we initialized to .001
+2. Added a L2 regularization at the last layer of convolutional stack, which we initialized to .001
 3. Did testing with 3 fully connected layers instead and increased dropout to 70%

 This resulted in less overfitting for the 20 first epochs as visualised in this plot.
 However, the tail of the graph hints of beginning to overfit and, as we can observe on the graph, the learning in somewhat unstable